TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 ## Trivia
 In the English language, the word "ardent" is an adjective meaning eager, zealous or passionate.
 Etymologically, it derives from the Latin *ardentem*, which is the accusative form of *ardēns*, the present participle of *ardeō* meaning “I burn."
 This may be an intentional choice, referring to the burning of prayers and glyphwards.
 Though "ardent" shares some similarity with [[Arteth\|arteth]], the name of [[Shu-Dereth\|Shu-Dereth]] priests from [[Sel\|Sel]], ardents and arteths are not connected.
+Vorinism is inspired by many things, including but not limited to , , ,  and .
 Though ardents are around in *[[The Way of Kings Prime\|The Way of Kings Prime]]*, there, they are simply called monks.